Large Orange Bell Pepper Heirloom Seeds

 Plant Profile

-• Days to Maturity - 70–85 days from transplanting, depending on variety and weather.
+• Days to Maturity: 70–85 days from transplanting

-• Fruit Size - Large blocky peppers typically grow 3–5 inches long and 3–4 inches wide with thick, crunchy walls.
+• Fruit Size: Large blocky peppers typically 3–5 inches long and 3–4 inches wide with thick, crunchy walls

 Growth Type / Harvest Yields